dvlpr1996/laravel-task-manager/README.md

 - Users can prioritize their tasks
 - Users can define reminders for their tasks
+- Sending Daily Task and Reminder Tasks emails to users
 - Users can define lists for easier access and organize their tasks

 ## Language And Tools